thegauravthakur/blog/src/content/posts/what-is-execution-context-in-javascript.md

 `call stack` in JavaScript.

 The call stack is a stack of execution contexts.
 Its main purpose is only to manage the execution context.
-Once, JavaScript will encounter a function invocation in the code execution phase, it will create a new execution context and will push it to the top of the call stack.
+Once JavaScript will encounter a function invocation in the code execution phase, it will create a new execution context and will push it to the top of the call stack.
 After the function is executed, it will pop the execution context from the call stack.